-This example shows that the release of genetically modified trees endangers the ecosystem of forests, especially if they can spread in the environment and their modified genes reach natural populations.
-From the perspective of the precautionary principle, uncontrollable releases of genetically engineered trees cannot be permitted.
+This example shows: The release of genetically modified trees endangers the ecosystem of forests, especially if they can spread in the environment and their modified genes reach natural populations.
+From the perspective of the precautionary principle, releases of genetically engineered trees that may allow them to spread without control cannot be permitted.